|

 shoulders and neck brought off from the scene

-of action, two miles distant, two
+of action, two miles distant, two muskets; and not a

 murmur escaped his _lips.
 Another, Robert Sutton,